 - Head of School of Healthcare

-Janet’s scholarship and PhD students focus on investigating aspects of maternal care, or the organisation and delivery of maternity services, from a range of perspectives.
-Different social and cultural settings have been explored, as well as different healthcare systems, for example the UK, Iran and Indonesia.
+My research, scholarship, PhD supervision and educational activities centre on evaluations of maternity services and the quality of maternity care nationally and internationally.
+My educational passion focussed on developing research capacity amongst undergraduate and postgraduate healthcare professionals to enable continuous improvement in service delivery, for which I secured extensive funding.
+In research, different social and cultural settings have been explored, as well as different healthcare systems, for example the UK, Iran, Saudi Arabia and Indonesia.
 All of these elements shape experiences and perceptions of the quality of care, as perceived by those who receive care and of those who provide care.
 Consequently, findings have informed policy, practice and education in respective locations.
 Methods of inquiry have included case studies, evaluations using qualitative techniques, mixed methods or multi-methods.
 PhD studies include: healthcare professionals’ assessment of pregnant women’s psychological health in Indonesia; evaluations of the quality of maternity care in Iran; Indonesian adolescents’ experiences of pregnancy and early parenthood; attitudes towards prenatal screening for downs syndrome, an exploration of how simulation helps healthcare professionals prepare for rare, critical events during childbearing; women’s experiences when their infant is admitted to hospital with hypernatremia.

 Previous funding for Research: